uma-sii/ACOES-EA/README.md

 - [ ] Change h1.
 - [ ] Filter function.

-In addition to all that, we gotta write up the docs.
+In addition to all that, we have to write up the docs.